 Hours: 11 a.m. to 2 p.m. and 5 to 9 p.m.
 Tuesday-Thursday.
 11 a.m. to 2 p.m. and 5 to 10 p.m.
 Friday.
 11 a.m. to 10 p.m.
 Saturday.
 Closed Sunday-Monday.

-When the Hoffbrau turned 75 in 2009, I interviewed owners Ruben Ray and Mary Gail Hamby Ray.
+When the Hoffbrau turned 75 in 2009, I interviewed owners Ruben Ray and Mary Gail Hamby Ray (see the text of that story below).
 He was worried about the economy, about selling 150 steaks a day when he used to do 350 or even 400.
 "You've got to keep up with the dynamics of the economy or you die.
 And we don't plan on doing that," he said at the time.
 And now almost three years later, T-bones and strips still sizzle on the flat-top in back.
 Their son Zach works the front counter, and there’s still a picture of their daughter from when she was a Dallas Cowboys cheerleader.

 One big change: There are menus on the table, whereas the waitresses used to recite it from memory, all five or six main courses, all of them variations on steaks cut thin and wide, except for the chicken, which Ruben Ray will tell you is what he eats when nobody’s looking.
 This is the kind of place men take their buddies when they come back from the service, and I’ll tell you that it’s a place I take my kids so they can see what a country steak place is like in the heart of a gentrified entertainment district.